nicksherefkin/ns.markdown.cv/README.md

 # markdown-cv

-A curriculum vitae maintained in plain text and rendered to HTML and PDF using CSS.
+Nick Sherefkin's curriculum vitae maintained in plain text and rendered to HTML and PDF using CSS.

-For more details, see the [project page](http://elipapa.github.io/markdown-cv), or the blog post on [why I switched to markdown for my CV](http://elipapa.github.io/blog/why-i-switched-to-markdown-for-my-cv.html).
+For more details, see the [project page](http://elipapa.github.io/markdown-cv), or the blog post on [why the project's creator switched to markdown for his CV](http://elipapa.github.io/blog/why-i-switched-to-markdown-for-my-cv.html).

 ***